smx-smx/EzDotnet/README.md

 ## How does it work:
 There are 3 backends:
-- CLRHost for Windows
+- CLRHost for Windows (.NET Framework v4.x)
 - MonoHost for any platform supporting Mono (Windows/macOS/Linux/etc...)
-- CoreCLR for dotnet core
+- CoreCLR for platforms supporting dotnet core

 The backends expose the same interface so that it's possible to use them with the same APIs.